SergeBakharev/carvera_a_to_z/workholding.md

 * to maximise clearance/access to the faces of the stock to be machined.
 * that it is easy/convenient/quick enough to install and remove the material.

-This section does not intend to cover them all, but to present the most popular ones for the Shapeoko.
+This section does not intend to cover them all, but to present the most popular ones for the Carvera.
 But first, a small detour to talk about wasteboards.

 ## Wasteboard